Hexagon/wave-mqtt-bridge/README.md

 ## Create docker container

 wave-mqtt-bridge is configured by passing environment variables to the docker container.
-AW_TYPE (WAVE or WAVEPLUS), AW_SERIAL (Airthings wave 10-digit serial number), MQTT_HOST and at leasy one of MQTT_TOPIC_RADON_* is mandatory for a working setup.
+AW_TYPE (WAVE or WAVEPLUS), AW_SERIAL (Airthings wave 10-digit serial number), MQTT_HOST and at leasy one of MQTT_TOPIC_* is mandatory for a working setup.

 ### Available environment varhiables